-- Delay disposing off depreciable assets - If you’re planning to dispose of depreciable assets, such as manufacturing equipment or computer equipment, don’t dispose of them until the New Year.
-Otherwise, you’ll be reducing your Capital Cost Allowance Claim for this tax year.
+- Delay disposing off depreciable assets – If you are planning to dispose off depreciable assets, such as manufacturing equipment or computer equipment, do not dispose of them until the New Year.
+Otherwise, you will be reducing your Capital Cost Allowance Claim for this tax year.

 - Self – Employment Mileage Reimbursement – As a business owner, you are self-employed.
 CRA allows you to claim mileage driven for business purposes.
-You can get reimbursed at the rate of 54 cents for the first 5000 km driven and 48 cents for each additional km driven for business purposes.
+For 2020, you can get reimbursed at the rate of 59 cents per kilometer for the first 5000 km driven and 53 cents for each additional km driven for business purposes after that.
 This vehicle allowance is tax deductible for the business and reimbursed to you as an employee for the business tax free.
 To support a deduction, you are required to reasonably support and demonstrate the amount of miles you drove for business purposes.
 Although CRA does not mandate a specific way of keeping mileage records, it suggests maintaining a logbook showing destination, purpose of trip and the distance to and from the destination.
 So, as an owner manager of your business, make sure to take advantage of this tax deduction before the end of the year.

-- Declare Bonus for yourself & family members – If 2016 has been a profitable year for your business and you do not want to pay higher corporate taxes, then declaring a year end bonus for yourself and family members working in your business is a great idea.
+- Declare Bonus for yourself & family members –If this has been a profitable year for your business and you do not want to pay higher corporate taxes, then declaring a year end bonus for yourself and family members working in your business is a great idea.
 Bonuses declared before the end of your corporation’s fiscal year can immediately be deducted as long as they are paid no later than the 180th day or 6 months after company’s year-end.
 Bonuses, like salaries, are subject to deductions at source.
 This means that withholdings for income tax, Canada Pension Plan and Employment Insurance (where applicable) need to be made and these source deductions remitted to the CRA shortly thereafter after declaration.
-Let’s take an example of the situation:

 At Bajwa CPA Professional Corporation, we can offer you professional and experienced tax planning advice.
 Please visit our website www.bajwacpa.com for the wide range of accounting & taxation services that we offer.
 Contact us today for free professional consultation.